thompson-tomo/opentelemetry-specification/specification/compatibility/opentracing.md

 Parameters:

-- A set of key/value pairs, where keys must be strings, and the values may have any type.
+- A set of key-value pairs, where keys must be strings, and the values may have any type.

-Calls `Add Events` on the underlying OpenTelemetry `Span` with the specified key/value pair set.
+Calls `Add Events` on the underlying OpenTelemetry `Span` with the specified key-value pair set.

 The `Add Event`'s `name` parameter MUST be the value with the `event` key in the pair set, or else fallback to use the `log` literal string.